rnelsonchem/PyChem_website/quick/quick.rst

 There.
 That wasn't so bad, was it?
 If this seems like something you'd like to learn, then keep reading.

-*BONUS*: Looking at this plot, approximate the average bond distances for manganese oxygen single and double bonds?
+*BONUS*: Looking at this plot, approximate the average bond distances for metal oxygen single and double bonds?

 Publication Quality Plot
 ------------------------